AdaCore/spark2014/docs/ug/usage.rst

    --report=     Control reporting
-       fail        Report failures to prove VCs (default) all         Report all results of proving VCs
+       fail        Report failures to prove VCs (default) all         Report all results of proving VCs detailed    Report all results of proving VCs, including a reason when not proved

    -u            Unique compilation, only consider the given files